Shivamzz00/python-file-explorer/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-Hi! **python-file-manager** is a file manager (for windows) based on *Python 3.7*.
-It was made by [Aman Binjola](www.github.com/binjolaaman10) as a personal project.
-With this python based file explorer you can view files, folders and perform actions on them.
+Hi! **python-file-manager** is a file manager (for windows) based on *Python 3.7*.With this python based file explorer you can view files, folders and perform actions on them.
 Actions such as moving them, deleting them (permanently or sending them to recycle bin).

 ## Modules Used: